The Candidate (album)

-The Candidate is the second solo studio album by British singer-songwriter Steve Harley, which was released by EMI in 1979.
+The Candidate is the second solo studio album by English singer-songwriter Steve Harley, released by EMI on 5 October 1979.
 It was produced by Harley and Jimmy Horowitz.

 Background

 The Candidate was written and recorded after Harley returned to live in London at the end of the 1978, after spending almost a year living in Los Angeles.
 During November 1978, the UK music press reported that after returning to England at Christmas, Harley would form a new band, record a new album in February and begin touring again later in the year.
 Speaking to the Daily Star in December 1978, Harley described the recording of his debut solo album Hobo with a Grin (1978) as "an experience", but added, "This time I'll do things very differently.
 I'll get the band together, then record the album in a fortnight – the way I always used to."
 Harley spent three weeks writing the songs for The Candidate and then recorded the album in February 1979 at Abbey Road Studios.
+The album's recording sessions were due to commence in late January 1979, but were delayed after Harley's tapes, containing his song ideas, were stuck in transit at Tilbury Docks due to the lorry drivers' strike of the time.